tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 - Open it (with the associated application; probably in a text editor)
 - Abort

 Unfortunately, this is also the case for `*.desktop` files that are placed to the *Desktop*, and in general, this behaviour is annoying and unwanted.
-But it can be switched of: in the *Settings* for the FileManager, there is an option under *General* that controls this behaviour; if you check "*Don't ask options on launch executable file*", you won't be asked again:
+But it can be switched off: in the *Settings* for the FileManager, there is an option under *General* that controls this behaviour; if you check "*Don't ask options on launch executable file*", you won't be asked again:

 ![FileManagerSettings](FileManagerSettings.png)